SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 At this stage, we have:

-  - Two images with `S6` process manager that starts `Serf agent` and an `Application` (HAProxy or Node app)
+  - Two images with `S6` process supervisor that starts `Serf agent` and an `Application` (HAProxy or Node app)

   - The `ha` image contains the required stuff to react to `Serf` events when a